Skip to content

 Sommer Thorgusen is a licensed clinical psychologist (UT License# 9788408-2501) and Clinical Associate Professor in the Department of Psychology at the University of Utah.
 She is trained in psychological and neuropsychological assessment with adults.
 She earned her PhD in clinical psychology from the University of Utah, completed a pre-doctoral internship at the New Mexico Veterans Affairs Medical Center (VAMC) in Albuquerque and a post-doctoral fellowship at the Seattle VAMC.
 She teaches psychology and supervises clinical psychology trainees in psychological assessment.
 She is inspired by helping to train the next generation of psychologists and is grateful for the opportunity.
 She enjoys working with clients to explore and understand their concerns and identify resources to support their mental health and well-being.
 In her free time, Sommer enjoys engaging in family activities with her spouse and two young children, working in her garden and collecting nature treasures.

-Sara Valerious, MSW
+Sara Valerious, CSW

 Sara Valerious